Binary Supermassive Black Holes Orbiting Dark Matter Solitons: From the Dual AGN in UGC4211 to NanoHertz Gravitational Waves: Summary and Outlook

 \section{Summary and Outlook}

-In this Letter, we explore the orbital effects of a central WDM soliton on the SMBH binaries, which may leave an imprint in the SGWB frequency spectrum being measured with pulsar timing arrays.
-Such a scenario is motivated by the newly resolved dynamics of the dual AGN in UGC4211.
-This insight is timely for the interpretation of the new PTA detections of nHz SGWB, long anticipated to be dominated by the SMBH binaries.
-By modeling the dynamics of binary SMBHs circularly orbiting inside a soliton and integrating the contributions in the cosmological history, we show that the produced SGWB energy spectrum can be enhanced at the low-frequency end.
-This is a new type of environmental effect, different from, e.g., dynamical friction which is more familiar to people.
+In this Letter, we have explored the orbital effects of a central WDM soliton on the SMBH binaries, which can be applied to address the newly resolved dynamics of the dual AGN in UGC4211 and may leave an imprint in the SGWB energy spectrum being actively measured with the PTA.
+The scenario of central soliton is generic for the WDM theory, formed from galaxy merger and hence enclosed by the binary.
+As the nHz SGWB has been long anticipated to be dominantly sourced by the SMBH binaries, it is timely to explore the phenomenology of this scenario.
+Then, by modeling the dynamics of binary SMBHs circularly orbiting a WDM soliton and integrating their contributions over cosmological history, with the local environmental effects combined, we showed that the produced SGWB energy spectrum can well-fit the observational PTA data.
+Particularly, the EPTA dataset favors an apparent enhancement at the spectrum low-frequency end, distinguishing the soliton scenario from the standard SMBH binaries.
+We then identified the favored parameter values for the WDM theory, by incorporating additionally the UGC4211 dataset and also the existing constraints from dwarf galaxies.
+Yet, to fully resolve this scenario requires detailed simulations of the binary orbital evolution with a soliton, together with the merger of two precursor galactic solitons, and refined analysis by including new inputs from future observations.

-Following this proof-of-concept work, there are several directions worth investigating further.
-Firstly, the orbital evolution of binary SMBHs with a WDM soliton, together with the merger of two galactic solitons with self-interactions, need to be studied in detail.
-Such a study will benefit our understanding on the impacts of dark matter on the galaxy merger.
-Secondly, as some physical effects other than the central WDM soliton may contribute significantly to explaining the data, a more comprehensive study by including all of these factors is important.
-The outcomes may open or tighten the GW observational window on the galactic WDM solitons with the future PTA experiments.
 We leave these explorations to an ongoing project~\cite{BCLZ}.